-Curate your own learning on our School Leavers Programme
+Curate your own learning on The Drawing Gap

-As a new student on our School Leavers Programme, you will have the autonomy to curate your own selection of courses alongside your core group programme, so you can concentrate on the aspects of drawing that stretch, inspire and excite you the most.
+As a new student on The Drawing Gap, our school leavers course, you will have the autonomy to curate your own selection of courses alongside your core group programme, so you can concentrate on the aspects of drawing that stretch, inspire and excite you the most.

 Here are a few examples of the types of courses you can choose to build into your learning...

 This course will teach you how to access that key moment of transformation, where the reliance on the primary source to make a drawing is superseded by an ability to take inspiration from it.
 Elizabeth McCarten, our tutor on this course says, “the